toVersus/trainer/docs/proposals/2170-kubeflow-trainer-v2/README.md

 	// TrainJobResumedReason is the "Suspended" condition reason.
 	// When the TrainJob suspension is changed from True to False, this is added.
 	TrainJobResumedReason string = "Resumed"

-	// TrainJobJobsCreationSucceededReason is the "Created" condition reason.
-	// When the creating objects succeeded after building succeeded, this is added.
-	TrainJobJobsCreationSucceededReason string = "JobsCreationSucceeded"

-	// TrainJobJobsBuildFailedReason is the "Created" condition reason.
-	// When the building objects based on the TrainJob and the specified runtime failed,
-	// this is added.
-	TrainJobJobsBuildFailedReason string = "JobsBuildFailed"

-	// TrainJobJobsCreationFailedReason is "Created" condition reason.
-	// When the creating objects failed even though building succeeded, this is added.
-	TrainJobJobsCreationFailedReason string = "JobsCreationFailed" )
+)